-Currently used authentication factors include the following:
+Authentication factors currently used include the following:

 What are the different types of authentication?

-- 2FA.
-This type of authentication adds an extra layer of protection to the process by requiring users to provide a second authentication factor in addition to the password.
-2FA systems often require the user to enter a verification code received via text message on a preregistered mobile phone or mobile device, or a code generated by an authentication application.
+2FA adds an extra layer of protection by requiring users to provide a second authentication factor in addition to the password.
+These systems often require the user to enter a verification code received via a text message on a preregistered mobile phone or mobile device, or a code that an authentication application generates.

-- MFA.
-This type of authentication requires users to authenticate with more than one authentication factor, including a biometric factor, such as a fingerprint or facial recognition; a possession factor, like a security key fob; or a token generated by an authenticator app.
+MFA requires users to authenticate with more than one authentication factor, including a biometric factor such as a fingerprint or facial recognition; a possession factor, like a security key fob; or a token generated by an authenticator app.

-- OTP.
 An OTP is an automatically generated numeric or alphanumeric string of characters that authenticates a user.
 This password is only valid for one login session or transaction and is typically employed for new users or for users who lost their passwords and are given an OTP to log in and change to a new password.

-In HTTP basic authentication, the server requests authentication information, such as a username and password, from a client.
+- In HTTP basic authentication, the server requests authentication information, such as a username and password, from a client.
 The client then passes the authentication information to the server in an authorization header.

 User authentication vs. machine authentication

 Machine authentication can be carried out with machine credentials, similar to a user's ID and password but submitted by the device in question.
-Machine authentication may also use digital certificates issued and verified by a certificate authority as part of a public key infrastructure to prove identification while exchanging information over the internet.
+Machine authentication also uses digital certificates issued and verified by a certificate authority as part of a public key infrastructure to prove identification while exchanging information over the internet.

 With the growth of internet-enabled devices, reliable machine authentication is crucial to enable secure communication for home automation and other internet of things applications.
 Each IoT access point is a potential intrusion point.
 And every networked device needs strong machine authentication and must be configured for limited permissions access to restrict what can be done should they be breached.